Constitution of Niger: Constitution of 18 August 2009 (Sixth Republic)

 In 2009, President Mamadou Tandja organised a constitutional referendum.
 It offered a Sixth Republic, with a fully presidential system, the suspension of the 1999 Constitution and a 3 years interim government with Tandja for president.
 It was declared illegal by the Constitutional Court but Tandja dissolved the Court and assumed emergency powers.
 The opposition boycotted the referendum and the new constitution was adopted with 92.5% of voters and a 68% turnout, according to official results.

 Constitution of 2010 (Seventh Republic)

 President Mamadou Tandja was ousted on 18 February 2010 by a military coup d'état.
 The junta, called "Supreme Council for the Restoration of Democracy" and led by Salou Djibo, organised the transition.
 On 31 October 2010, a new constitution was adopted by referendum with 90.19% in favor and a 52.02% turnout (official results of 25 November).

 2025 transitional charter

-On 26 March 2025, a transitional charter replaced the constitution which declared junta leader Abdourahmane Tchiani President of Niger for a period of five years.
+On 26 March 2025, a transitional charter replaced the constitution which declared junta leader Abdourahamane Tiani President of Niger for a period of five years.
+Hausa was declared national language of Niger, replacing French.